 WHAT IS MEDIATION?

-Mediation is a form of dispute resolution in which a neutral third party helps individuals reach a voluntary agreement through "principled negotiation".
+Mediation is a form of dispute resolution in which a neutral third party enables individuals to reach voluntary agreements:

-The parties communicate directly and honestly about each of their respective goals and interests, rather than their positions.
+Support the parties to communicate directly and honestly about each of their respective goals and interests, rather than their positions.

-The parties participate and negotiate in a way that represents their "best selves".
+Encourage participation and negotiation in a way that represents the parties'"best selves".

 Mediation also has other specific features.